 This article needs additional citations for verification.
 Please help improve this article by adding citations to reliable sources.
-Unsourced material may be challenged and removed.Find sources: "List of fertility deities" – news · newspapers · books · scholar · JSTOR (September 2016) (Learn how and when to remove this template message)
+Unsourced material may be challenged and removed.Find sources: "List of fertility deities" – news · newspapers · books · scholar · JSTOR (September 2016) (Learn how and when to remove this message)

 A fertility deity is a god or goddess associated with fertility, sex, pregnancy, childbirth, and crops. in some cases these deities are directly associated with these experiences; in others they are more abstract symbols.
 Fertility rites may accompany their worship.
 The following is a list of fertility deities.